ansys/pyoptislang/doc/source/user_guide/index.rst

 ==========
 User guide
 ==========
-This section provides an overview of PyOptiSLang and how you use it.
+This section provides an overview of how you use PyOptiSLang.

 .. toctree::
    :maxdepth: 1